 c) The Annual General Meeting of the organization shall be held on or before December 31 of each year, at a time and place designated by the Board.

 i) A majority of Directors must be present at any meeting of the Board to constitute a quorum. (s.288)

 ii) Quorum at a General Meeting shall be the lesser of twenty members in good standing or five percent of the membership.

 4. Board of Directors

-a) The Board shall consist of President, Past President, Vice-President, Secretary, Treasurer, and members-at-large.
+a) The Board shall consist of President, Vice-President, Secretary, Treasurer, and members-at-large.
 Directors shall be elected to these positions by the membership.
 The number of directors shall be determined by the Letters Patent and may be changed by Special Resolution.

 5. Duties of the Board